wout/chronology.js/README.md

 var chronology = new Chronology({ limit: 150 })
 ```

-Setting it to `0` will result an unlimited redo:
+Setting it to `0` will result in an unlimited redo:

 ```javascript
 var chronology = new Chronology({ limit: 0 })